 To rewind, I had been invited to climb two 1000-metre plus mountains and row five km across a lake in the stunning El Chorro region.
-It’s not an official route, but I was told it was one of the best.
+Unlike the now-famous El Caminito del Rey (that takes 1,000 or so punters a day on a breathtaking guided trip around a nearby gorge) it’s not an official route, but I was told it was one of the best.

 The only catch was that it all had to be done in one back-breaking, awe-inspiring day.

 Therefore, the crucial aspect of the trail is timing.
 The first peak must be reached in time to enjoy the sunrise and the second must be triumphantly conquered to enjoy the same day’s sunset.